This article answers several common questions about CAA DNS records.

-A Certificate Authority Authorization (CAA) record, as defined in RFC 6844, allows domain owners to restrict issuance to specified certificate authorities (CAs).
-CAA records are intended to allow CAs to avoid mis-issuing certificates in some circumstances.
+A Certificate Authority Authorization (CAA) record allows domain owners to restrict issuance to specified Certificate Authorities (CAs).

 How does Cloudflare evaluate CAA records?

-Why must you disable Universal SSL if I don’t include CAA records that permit Universal SSL issuance?
+Why must I disable Universal SSL if my CAA records exclude Universal SSL issuance?

-What records are required to keep Universal SSL enabled?
+What records are added to keep Universal SSL enabled?

 What happens when Universal SSL is disabled?

-Your domain name will be immediately removed from your existing certificate and your users will receive an error unless you upload your own custom certificate.
-Only Business and Enterprise users may upload custom certificates.
+Your domain name is immediately removed from the Universal SSL certificate and your users will observe SSL errors unless you upload a custom SSL certificate (requires Business or Enterprise plan).

 What are the dangers of setting CAA records?

-If you are part of a large organization or one where multiple parties are tasked with obtaining SSL certificates, you must be certain that you include DNS records allowing issuance for all of the CAs that your organization has relationships with.
-If you do not, you may inadvertently block issuance by other parts of your organization.
+If you are part of a large organization or one where multiple parties are tasked with obtaining SSL certificates, include CAA records that allow issuance for all CAs applicable for your organization.
+Failure to do so can inadvertently block SSL issuance for other parts of your organization.